dnanexus/dxWDL/README.md

 ## Example workflow

-The `bam_chrom_counter` workflow below is written in WDL.
+The `bam_chrom_counter` workflow is written in WDL.
 Task `slice_bam` splits a bam file into an array of sub-files.
 Task `count_bam` counts the number of alignments on a bam file.
-The workflow takes an input bam file, calls `slice_bam` to split it into chromosomes, and calls `count_bam` in parallel on each chromosome bam file.
+The workflow takes an input bam file, calls `slice_bam` to split it into chromosomes, and calls `count_bam` in parallel on each chromosome.
 The result is an array of counts, and another array of index files.

 ```wdl